 The Vice President for Finance and Administration serves as the Chief Financial Officer on campus and supervises the Finance and Administration Division.
-This division includes ten departments with 338.79 Full-time Equivalent positions.
-Theten Administrative Departments included in this 2019-2020 Annual Report are:
+The ten Administrative Departments included in this 2020-2021 Annual Report are:

-- Vice President for Finance and Administration
+- 1. Vice President for Finance and Administration

-- 2. Associate Vice President for Finance and Administration
+- Associate Vice President for Finance and Administration

 - 3. Environmental Health and Safety and Sustainability

 - 4. Facilities Planning

 - Facilities Services

 - 6. Faculty Student Association

 - 7. Human Resources

 - 8. Internal Control

 - 9. University Services

 - 10. Information Technology Services